-YKL-40 is marker of mortality in hospitalized patientsNovember 20th, 2012 in Inflammatory disorders
+YKL-40 is marker of mortality in hospitalized patientsNovember 20, 2012 in Medicine & Health / Inflammatory disorders

 (HealthDay)—For patients admitted to the hospital, the inflammatory biomarker YKL-40 is a strong predictor of mortality, regardless of diagnosis, according to a study published online Nov.
 12 in the Journal of Internal Medicine.

 In an effort to examine the prognostic value of YKL-40 in an unselected patient population, Naja Dam Mygind, M.D., from Rigshospitalet in Copenhagen, Denmark, and colleagues analyzed blood samples from 1,407 consecutive acute patients (>40 years) admitted to hospital during a one-year period.
 Patients were followed for a median of 11.47 years.